Expected closing costs

 |

-Sellers: As we get through the details of your transaction, not only will I work to get the optimal sales price, but I'll also advocate for lower closing costs.
-And once we've come to an agreement, I'll walk you through the closing costs so you are informed of exactly what you're paying for.
+Sellers: As we hammer out your deal, I'll not only work to get the very best sales price, but I'll also push for reduced closing costs.
+And once we've arrived at an agreement, I'll describe in detail the closing costs so you are aware of exactly what you're paying for.

-Buyers: If you are buying a property in Alameda County, you will be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's past experiences and is required to be within an appropriate range so you're not startled when you get to the closing appointment.
-I'll be happy to look at the LE with you, answering your questions and highlighting any estimates that appear to be out of the ordinary. /Apps/Forms/LeadFormViewer.aspx?FormID=49657&GroupID=830317&PageName=ClosingCosts&AWSAccountPageID=72280752&NotificationEmail=
+Buyers: When purchasing real estate in Alameda County, you will receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's past experiences and is required to be within a suitable range so you're not astonished when you show up at closing time.
+I'll be happy to go over the LE with you, answering your questions and highlighting any estimates that seem off. /Apps/Forms/LeadFormViewer.aspx?FormID=49657&GroupID=830317&PageName=ClosingCosts&AWSAccountPageID=72280752&NotificationEmail=